Clarke County

 The group and its individual members were instrumental in establishing the Abrams Creek Wetlands Preserve in October 2003 as the City of Winchester’s first formally protected natural area.
 Members continue to collaborate with the Winchester Parks and Recreation Department and other partners in promoting and managing this special place in the Opequon Creek watershed.

 The Opequon Watershed has conducted tree plantings in vulnerable riparian areas and has sponsored an annual 5K run.
-The members were instrumental in the establishment of Winchester’s Green Circle, an approximately 8-mile park connecting several significant sites while attempting to follow Opequon tributaries within the city.
-In our initial years, we conducted stream sampling for macroinvertebrates as well as water chemistry sampling of the mainstem.
+The members were instrumental in establishing Winchester’s Green Circle, an approximately 8-mile park connecting several significant sites while attempting to follow Opequon tributaries within the city.
+In our initial years, we conducted stream sampling for macroinvertebrates and water chemistry sampling of the mainstem.

-The second thing was to not try to reinvent the wheel.
-We continue to look for partners who already have volunteers and programs, to see if we can collaborate to benefit the watershed.
+We continue to look for partners who already have volunteers and programs to see if we can collaborate to benefit the watershed.